grafana/grafana/docs/sources/installation/debian.md

 #### Set up repository for ARM

-If you have problems using `add-apt-repository`, you can set up the repository without using it.
+If you have problems using `add-apt-repository`, you can set up the repository without it.

 Add this repository for stable releases: